mickfuzz/phd4/_posts/thesis_chapters/2022-9-5-Results-Missions.md

 ## Findings Emerging related to Game Design Patterns / Missions

 In a previous section I have explored how game design patterns became the primary unit of activity for participants.

+In a previous section I have explored how game design patterns became the primary unit of activity for participants.
 This, more unit than the overall making of a game, took up the majority of their focus.

+IS THIS IN A PREVIOUS SECTION / I.E. METHODOLGY?
+OR IS IT HERE

 <!-- (see blunden for more on project as unit of Activity
 https://www.activityanalysis.net/andy-blundens-vision-of-activity-theory/ )  -->